Susmita-Dey/Moody-website/README.md

-# all-round-calculator-website
+# Moody-website
-A website for my npm package: all-round-calculator
+A website for my Chrome extension: Moody

+Link to the extension [source code](https://github.com/Susmita-Dey/Moody).